Illinois general contractor license and insurance requirements

 Applications are usually detailed and contain a checklist.
 Always follow every step when applying for a license to save time.
 Otherwise, boards could return your application to you without approval.

-General contractor licenses in Chicago
+Local general contractor licenses in Illinois

 According to the Economic Research Institute, Chicago is the largest market for general contractors in Illinois and the country's highest-paying city for general contractors, paying more than $133,000 per year.